 Normally, the levels of malonyl-CoA are high in the presence of insulin.
 These high levels of malonyl-CoA inhibit carnitine palmitoyltransferase 1 (CPT-1), the enzyme required for the transport of fatty acyl-CoA’s into the mitochondria where they are subject to oxidation for energy production.
 Thus, in the absence of insulin, malonyl-CoA levels fall and transport of fatty acyl-CoA’s into the mitochondria increases.
 Mitochondrial oxidation of fatty acids generates acetyl-CoA which can be further oxidized in the TCA cycle.
 However, in hepatocytes the majority of the acetyl-CoA is not oxidized by the TCA cycle but is metabolized into the ketone bodies, acetoacetate and β-hydroxybutyrate.
 These ketone bodies leave the liver and are used for energy production by the brain, heart and skeletal muscle.
 In T1D, the increased availability of free fatty acids and ketone bodies exacerbates the reduced utilization of glucose furthering the ensuing hyperglycemia.
 Production of ketone bodies, in excess of the organisms ability to utilize them leads to ketoacidosis.
 In diabetics, this can be easily diagnosed by smelling the breath.
 A spontaneous breakdown product of acetoacetate is acetone which is volatilized by the lungs producing a distinctive odor.

-Normally, plasma triglycerides are acted upon by lipoprotein lipase (LPL), an enzyme on the surface of the endothelial cells lining the vessels.
+Normally, plasma triglycerides are acted upon by lipoprotein lipase (LPL), an enzyme on the surface of the endothelial cells lining the vessels of adipose tissue, the heart, and skeletal muscle.
 In particular, LPL activity allows fatty acids to be taken from circulating triglycerides for storage in adipocytes.
 The expression of LPL is regulated by insulin and in its absence a hypertriglyceridemia results.

 Protein Metabolism: Insulin regulates the synthesis of many genes, either positively or negatively that then affect overall metabolism.
 Insulin has a global effect on protein metabolism, increasing the rate of protein synthesis and decreasing the rate of protein degradation.
 Thus, insulin deficiency will lead to increased catabolism of protein.
 The increased rate of proteolysis leads to elevated concentrations in plasma amino acids.
 These amino acids serve as precursors for hepatic and renal gluconeogenesis.
 In liver, the increased gluconeogenesis further contributes to the hyperglycemia seen in T1D.